ivvycode/apidocs/venues/add-or-update-opportunity.md

 {% api-method-parameter name="description" type="string" required=false %}
 The description for the opportunity
 {% endapi-method-parameter %}

+{% api-method-parameter name="customFields" type="array" required=false %}
+The custom field values of the opportunity.
+A custom field value might be required depending on how it has been configured in the venue's account.
+See [Custom Field](add-or-update-opportunity.md#custom-field)
+{% endapi-method-parameter %}

 {% endapi-method-path-parameters %}
 {% endapi-method-request %}